 2. At least one key behavioral goal which, when addressed successfully, results in a quantum leap in leadership impact

 We know from years of research that when you share your goals with a select group of trusted Stakeholders and invite their regular, candid feedback on your progress, you’re more likely to sustain positive change.

 So, the next step is for you to invite four to five trusted Stakeholders to provide “pulsed feedback” once a month.
 I use an automated platform (CoachMetrix) for quick and easy feedback from others.

 Phase 3 - Following the Plan

-We set up a regular meeting schedule – I recommend setting up a minimum of two 60-minute meetings a month (depending on what is going on, these can last anywhere from 45 to 90 minutes!).
+We set up a regular meeting schedule – I recommend setting up a minimum of two meetings a month (depending on what is going on, these can last anywhere from 45 to 90 minutes!).